 Figure 3 shows the response from the FRA for the circuit of Figure 1 with R1=R2=100k.

 Figure 3: Frequency Response of the Resistive Divider.
 Gain is the blue curve and Phase is the Orangish curve.

 As always we ask "What do we expect for a result?".
-I expect the gain to be a flat -3 dB, until at a higher frequency where some parasitic effects may cause some deviation.
+I expect the gain to be a flat - 3 dB - 6 dB (Voltage, not power), until at a higher frequency where some parasitic effects may cause some deviation.
 I have no idea how the gain curve ever got higher than 0dB in this test ... it's a passive circuit.
+Thank you jc2048 for pointing out I had reversed my input and output leads.
+Of Course!
 The probes may be influencing the result; I've contacted Keysight support.
 Let's assume the gain plot is my fault, and look into the phase response.
 I expect a flat line at 0 degrees for the phase until at higher frequencies where parasitics cause a deviation.
 The phase has two very wrong points.